victorbofill/ripe-banana/README.md

 # Ripe Banana

 ## Overview
-Like Rotten Tomatoes only better
+Like Rotten Tomatoes only better n stuff